FAQ - SP10 Wireless Stomp Pedal

 Other Compatible Microphones

-- AKG C519 M (TA3M) — requires third-party adapter →
+- AKG C519 M (TA3M) — requires a third-party adapter

-- Shure Beta 98H/C (TA4M) — requires third-party adapter →
+- Shure Beta 98H/C (TA4M) — requires a third-party adapter

 Q3.
 What power options does the SP10 receiver support?

-- 9V DC power supply (center-negative)
+- 9V DC power adapter (center-negative)

-If You're Getting Noise
+If You Hear Noise

 - Wireless mode: Adjust FX Blend on the transmitter — the receiver has no effect